NethServer/docs/administrator-manual/en/web_proxy.rst

 Web proxy
 =========

-Configure the web proxy with content filtering.
+Configure the web proxy (Squid) with content filtering.

 Proxy
 =====

-The Web Proxy works to reduce bandwidth usage by caching the pages you visit.
+The web proxy works to reduce bandwidth usage by caching the pages you visit.
 It's transparent to web browsers using this server as their gateway.

 Enabled
-    Enable Proxy.
+    Enable/disable proxy.

+Manual
+    Squid will listen on port 3128.
+All client must be explicitly configured to use the proxy.

+Authenticated
+    Each user will be forced to enter username and password.
+    Squid will listen on port 3128.
+All client must be explicitly configured to use the proxy.

+Transparent
+    All HTTP traffic will be redirect through the proxy.
+    No client configuration is needed.

+Transparent with SSL
+    All HTTP and HTTPS traffic will be redirect through the proxy.
+    The server certificate (CA) must be installed on each client to allow HTTPS traffic.

+Block HTTP and HTTPS ports
+    If enabled, clients will not be able to bypass the proxy.
+    Ports 80 and 443 will be reachable only using the proxy.

 Parent proxy
     Enter the IP address and port of the parent proxy.
 The correct syntax is